What Is A "Good" Credit Score?

 - Apartments and homes: On average, consumers must have a score of 620 or above to be granted a lease.
-Anything lower than that may require a cosigner while popular rental areas may require a fee, deposit, several months’ rent, or automatic payments from your checking account.
+Anything lower than that may require a cosigner while popular rental areas may require a fee, deposit, several months of rent, or automatic payments from your checking account.
 The ideal range for a home loan and reasonable rates are above 640 and anything below that may result in you being denied for a loan.
 The best mortgage rates are generally given to consumers who have a credit score over 720.
-However, there are exceptions to this since some consumers may receive FHA loans or VA loans, both of which require a credit score around 580 to 620.
-The FHA and VA do not actually provide loans, but insure loans to banks that lend them to consumers.
+However, there are exceptions to this since some consumers may receive FHA loans or VA loans, both of which require a credit score of around 580 to 620.
+The FHA and VA do not actually provide loans but insure loans to banks that lend them to consumers.

 New car: Many dealerships advertise that consumers can acquire cars with any type of credit, but good deals on cars are usually for those with excellent credit.

 Interest rates on cars are generally broken down like the following:

 - Super Prime: With a score over 740, interest rates run at 2.70%

 - Prime: With a score of 680 - 739, interest rates run at 3.67%

 - Nonprime: With a score of 620 - 679, interest rates run at 5.49%

 - Subprime: With a score of 550 - 679, interest rates run at 9.25%

 - Deep Subprime: With a score of less than 550, interest rates run at 12.42% With low scores in the subprime and deep subprime ranges, you may not be able to receive a loan -- and if you do, the interest rates are much higher.
 Ideally, you can get the best rates for a car loan with a score over 620.
 Studies have shown that consumers with a score of over 720 pay around $6,000 less on a 5-year car loan than those with credit scores in a nonprime range.